FaresAhmedb/nginx-dotenv/README.md

 ## FAQ
 **Q**: DOTENV environment variables is not working!

-**A**: You are probably usign the script with sudo (another user) to still use sudo and pass the DOTENV variable use sudo -E instead of sudo.
-The -E argument or --preserve-env passes your environment variables to sudo. https://linux.die.net/man/8/sudo.
+**A**: You are probably usign the script with sudo (another user) to still use sudo and pass the DOTENV variable use `sudo -E` instead of `sudo`.
+The '-E' argument or '--preserve-env' passes your environment variables to sudo. https://linux.die.net/man/8/sudo.

 ## License